Author: Gabriel Persechino-Forest Published: December 29th, 2017

 This is a stupid plan that would destroy the company, end Sony’s aspirations in the market, hand over the North American industry to Amazon and set back anime in the West at least two years.
 Which means there’s a really real risk they’ll actually do it.
 We are talking about a corporate giant here.
 Corporate giants are known not for their quality of service, but for their draconian practices and ability to stay afloat by outbidding competition.
 While they promised otherwise (Super corporations promise a lot of things all the time), company leadership, and therefore strategies, can change as can the mood of the corporate heads if FUNi doesn’t meet whatever arbitrary guidelines and quotas they’ll establish.

 Long story short we have a cozy immediate future as far as things are concerned but in the long run changes are inevitable and we should be on the lookout and prepare ourselves.
 Just like when FUNi tried to censor Dance in the Vampire Bund or included political slants in their dubs (Prison School incident), we will need to stay vigilante.
 Anime fans have historically been protective of their hobby and efficient at keeping it intact and prosperous and we need to ensure we keep up our efforts now more than ever before.
-Fan backlash, boycotts, feedback, only rants, shifts from legal streams and then back again, high physical media and merchandise sales, an involved fanbase… all of these may not seem like much but they are the reason our hobby has managed to get this far without being “mainstreamed”.
+Fan backlash, boycotts, feedback, online rants, shifts from legal streams and then back again, high physical media and merchandise sales, an involved fanbase… all of these may not seem like much but they are the reason our hobby has managed to get this far without being “mainstreamed”.
 It would be a shame for a company as well established in this industry as Funimation to fall into mediocrity and obscurity but it is the only possible outcome if the company chooses a “mainstream” approach to a niche hobby which is why fans must continue to remain involved with Funimation, as we have in the past, so they know the fanbase is still there.

 If you wish to see FUNimation’s address of the issue, it can be accessed here.